Expecting an inheritance to fund your retirement? Don't bet on it

 We take a look at the risks of relying on a big inheritance and what you could do to make sure you don’t need one to live comfortably in retirement.

-Wealth trickles down through the generations right?
-Well, sort of, but not in the way some people think.
-There can be a wide gap between how much people expect to inherit and reality.
+Wealth trickles down through the generations, right?
+Well, sort of.
+But not always in the way you might think.
+There can be a wide gap between how much people expect to inherit, and what they actually get.

-Your retirement income shouldn't depend on ‘heir-raising' risks and you certainly shouldn’t rely on getting an inheritance to make ends meet.
+Your retirement income shouldn't depend on ‘heir-raising' risks, and you certainly shouldn’t rely on getting an inheritance to make ends meet in retirement.
+Making your lifestyle in retirement dependent on the death of a loved one can have emotional consequences.

-If you expect inheritance to play a part in your plans, you need to make sure it's not a pivotal role, so the show can go on if it doesn't come in.
+If you expect inheritance to play a part in your plans, you need to make sure it's not a pivotal role.

 The risks of relying on any potential inheritance for retirement income